 - Influence of splenectomy on the development of leukemia in male mice of the ICRC strain

-- Characterization of mammary tumor virus of strain ICRC mouse
+- Characterization of the mammary tumor virus of strain ICRC mouse